-The Montgomery GI Bill (Chapter 30) is an education benefit worth nearly $50K.
-This amount is based on the 2009-2010 monthly full-time student payment rate of $1368 multiplied by the 36-month limit.
-This "payment rate" automatically increases on the first of October each year.
-You get the annual increase no matter when you became eligible or begin using it.
+The Montgomery GI Bill is an education benefit worth over $84,000.
+This amount is based on the 2023-2024 monthly full-time student payment rate of $2,358 multiplied by the 36-month limit.
+This "payment rate" automatically increases each Oct.
+1. You get the annual increase no matter when you became eligible or begin using it.

-The term "36 months of benefits" refers to academic months - time actually enrolled at the full-time rate of pursuit.
-This means you will have up to 8 semesters (four years) of traditional academic education.
+The term "36 months of benefits" refers to academic months -- time actually enrolled at the full-time rate of pursuit.
+This means you will have up to eight semesters (four years) of traditional academic education.

 Note: Your actual benefits may be higher if you signed up for the Army, Navy or Marine Corps College Funds.